What is the indication and usage for RotaTeq® (Rotavirus Vaccine, Live, Oral, Pentavalent)?

 - RotaTeq is indicated for the prevention of rotavirus gastroenteritis in infants and children caused by types G1, G2, G3, G4, and G9 when administered as a 3-dose series to infants between the ages of 6 to 32 weeks.
 The first dose of RotaTeq should be administered between 6 and 12 weeks of age.

-- The vaccination series consists of three ready-to-use liquid doses of RotaTeq administered orally starting at 6 to 12 weeks of age, with the subsequent doses administered at 4- to 10-week intervals.
+- The vaccination series consists of 3 ready-to-use liquid doses of RotaTeq administered orally starting at 6 to 12 weeks of age, with the subsequent doses administered at 4- to 10-week intervals.
 The third dose should not be given after 32 weeks of age.

 What is the recommended dosing schedule for RotaTeq® (Rotavirus Vaccine, Live, Oral, Pentavalent)?

-- The vaccination series consists of three ready-to-use liquid doses of RotaTeq administered orally starting at 6 to 12 weeks of age, with the subsequent doses administered at 4- to 10-week intervals.
+- The vaccination series consists of 3 ready-to-use liquid doses of RotaTeq administered orally starting at 6 to 12 weeks of age, with the subsequent doses administered at 4- to 10-week intervals.
 The third dose should not be given after 32 weeks of age.

 What is the Selected Safety Information (SSI) for RotaTeq® (Rotavirus Vaccine, Live, Oral, Pentavalent)?